rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

 While it may not be implemented by all platforms, this could also be used to turn on the TV with a timer.

+**TODO**: Current spec supports toggle. i think we can drop this, though.

 ### 3.2.
 Volume Intents

 Volume Intents control the audio level of the device.